anton-smirnov-robert/weaver/content/reference/Montevil2015.md

 > [!quote]
 >
->in order to adequately characterise processes, and the constraints acting on them, one must consider the relevant system, and hence the relevant quantity of space (extension, volume, etc.). —  (Montévil et Mossio, 2015, p.
-9)

-> [!quote]
->
->However, while it is of course true that constraints do depend on spatial scales, we maintain that this scale does not play a specific role in characterising constraints in the sense that, on a first approximation —  (Montévil et Mossio, 2015, p.
-9)

-> [!quote]
->
->The proper symmetries of biological constraints can be broken over time and, therefore, must be actively maintained or rebuilt within the system (which, as we will see, leads to organisational closure) —  (Montévil et Mossio, 2015, p.
-9)

-> [!quote]
->
->thelevelsofdescription,whichcanberoughlythought of as the degree of “detail” or “granularity” with which a situation is described at some temporal and spatial scales.
-In many cases, an equivalence can be drawn between the descriptions of constraints at different levels. —  (Montévil et Mossio, 2015, p.
-9)

-> [!quote]
->
->levels of description do not play a specific role in the characterisation of constraints and are therefore not included in the definition. —  (Montévil et Mossio, 2015, p.
-10)

-> [!quote]
->
->following our definition, a constraint alters the behaviour of a process although, strictly speaking, it does not lead in many cases to new possible behaviours for the constrained process —  (Montévil et Mossio, 2015, p.
-10)

-> [!quote]
->
 >when the set of possibilities are determined by conserved quantities, the latter cannot be altered by fluxes coming from constraints, which are themselves, by definition, conserved through (i.e. are symmetric with regard to) the process. —  (Montévil et Mossio, 2015, p.
-10)

-> [!quote]
->
->a constraint does not play a role in the balance equation of a given chemical reaction, an equation which is based on the conservation of matter (i.e. the conservation of the quantity of every type of atom and electron).
-That chemical reaction would therefore be possible in principle, but so slow (or, from a molecular viewpoint, so unlikely) that it would require centuries to take place, and would be quantitatively irrelevant. —  (Montévil et Mossio, 2015, p.
 10)

 > [!quote]
 >